georg90/Tonuino-ESP32-I2S/README.md

 * General-configuration (volume, neopixel-brightness, sleep after inactivity)

 ### FTP (optional)
-In order to avoid exposing uSD-card or disassembling the Tonuino all the time for adding new music, it's possible to transfer music onto the uSD-card using FTP.
+In order to avoid exposing uSD-card or disassembling the ESPuino all the time for adding new music, it's possible to transfer music onto the uSD-card using FTP.
 Please make sure to set the max. number of parallel connections to ONE in your FTP-client.
 My recommendation is [Filezilla](https://filezilla-project.org/).
 But don't expect fast transfer, it's only around 145 kB/s and decreases dramatically, if music is played in parallel.
 Better stop playback then doing a FTP-transfer.
 Default-user and password are set via `ftpUser` and `ftpPassword`.

 ### Energy saving
 As already described in the modify-section, there are different sleepmodes available.
-Additionaly uC will be put into deepsleep after 10 minutes of inactivity (configurable my maxInactivityTime) unless Tonuino doesn't play music, has a FTP-client connected and any input via buttons.
+Additionaly uC will be put into deepsleep after 10 minutes of inactivity (configurable my maxInactivityTime) unless ESPuino doesn't play music, has a FTP-client connected and any input via buttons.
 Every button-interaction resets the counter to the initial value.

 ### MQTT (optional)
 Everything that can be controlled via RFID-tags and buttons, can also be controlled via MQTT.
 All manual interactions (buttons, RFID-tags) are also sent to MQTT in parallel, so everything is always in-sync (unless Wifi/MQTT-connection is broken).
 In my home-setup I'm using [openHAB](https://www.openhab.org/) to encapsulate MQTT into a nice GUI, that's accessible via APP + web.
 ToDo: Publish sample-configurations for openHAB.